Question:

 Google Authentication (OAuth)

 Google authentication does NOT authorize users to access your site.
-Each Google authenticated identity is mapped (upon first use) to an existing sfPMS identity for authorization.
+Each Google authenticated identity is matched to an existing sfPMS identity for authorization based on the provided EMail ID.
 See KBA-01618.

 Users of Chromium and Android devices benefit from what many perceive as Single Sign On.